Meet Jill R. Mosteller

 Career Specialties: Jill Mosteller's research focuses on how consumers, firms and environments interact to influence marketplace outcomes.
 Contexts she examines include online consumer behavior: factors that support or thwart consumers' online marketplace engagement; consumers in relation to pets: identity transformations, well-being and consumption outcomes; triadic marketplace exchanges - online and offline: reviewers, consumers and online retailers; and pet-owners, vets and pets.

-Recent community work includes conducting a broadband take rate study using conjoint analysis for the town of Estes Park, CO, to determine the economic viability of the municipality offering Gigabit internet service to the community, and a Wasteshed study, conducted on behalf of the city of Fort Collins, CO, that provided community feedback on future waste and recycling options given landfill constraints.
+Recent community work includes conducting a take rate study using conjoint analysis for the city of Loveland, CO, to determine economic viability of the municipality offering gigabit internet service to the community.

 Honors and Awards: Georgia State University Graduate Teaching Award 2006